 Prof. Schuster is an expert in nuclear-fusion

 plasma control and leads the internationally recognized Lehigh University Plasma Control Group.

 He is the recipient of the National Science Foundation (NSF) CAREER Award for his work on "Nonlinear Control

 of Plasmas in Nuclear Fusion."

-Prof. Schuster has been designated by the U.S. Department of Energy (DOE) as a member of the Integrated Operation Scenarios
+Moreover, he has been designated by the U.S. Department of Energy (DOE) as an expert member of the Integrated Operation Scenarios (IOS)

 Operations and Control Topical Group within the U.S. Burning Plasma Organization (BPO).

 Prof. Schuster is an expert in control theory with emphasis on nonlinear and saturated control; distributed parameter control; real-time optimization; reduced-order system modeling and identification; numerical methods for predictive simulation; fault detection and isolation.
 In a broader sense, he is interested in real-time, fault-tolerant, optimization of (nuclear/fossil/renewable) energy generation and utilization.
 Prof. Schuster is the founder and first chair of the IEEE-CSS Technical Committee on Power Generation.

 About Professor Schuster

 Prof. Schuster earned Ph.D. and M.Sc. degrees in Mechanical and Aerospace Engineering from University of California, San Diego (2004 and 2000).
 He completed with honors a 6-year program in Nuclear Engineering at Balseiro Institute (1998) and a 6-year program in Electrical Engineering at University of Buenos Aires (1994) in Argentina.